Financial-Times/origami-registry/README.md

     docker-machine ip dev

+When running locally, the app [configuration values](#Configuration) are stored in a local `.env` file and ignored by Git.
+To set up your local `.env` file, copy the `sample.env` file to `.env` and fill in the missing values from the Origami Registry Configuration note in the shared folder on LastPass.

-In the registry's working directory, run the build and start the app:
+With the `.env` file setup, in the registry's working directory, run the build and start the app (note: you need to be connected to the internal network in order to install the dependencies from Stash):

     docker-compose build
     docker-compose up